 citizens have the same upstanding moral character of the average citizen.

-citizenship could count against moral character.
+before filing for citizenship could count against moral character.

 The standard time period examined for good moral character varies between

 3 and 5 years.
 Time frames are often shorter for service members or spouses